juansanar/dendron/sql.data-cleaning.md

     - Example: `CONCAT(attribute1, "_", attribute2)` will lead to `"value in attribute1_value in attribute2"`.
 - `COALESCE`: Returns non-null values in a list.
     - `COALESCE(atribute1, attribute2) AS new_attribute`.
 If `attribute1` is null, it provides the value from `attribute2`.
+- `CASE`: The `CASE` statement goes through one or more conditions and returns a value as soon as a condition is met.
+    - Form:
+    ```sql
+    SELECT ...
+    CASE
+        WHEN attribute = "value" THEN "new value"
+        ELSE attribute
+        END AS new_attribute
+    FROM ...
+    ```